To apply you’ll need to:

 Chemical engineers are in great demand and have successful careers in energy and power generation, as well as in process industries producing materials, toiletries and food.
 There are also opportunities in environmental protection, recycling and alternative energy.

 Recent School of Engineering and Materials Science graduates have been hired by:

-The Queen Mary careers team can also offer:
+The Queen Mary careers team offer: